nicodalessandro11/uoc-tfg-auq/shared/scripts/data/git_history.md

 # *Are U Query-ous?* - GIT LOGS

+## 📦 Feature | 2025-05-29 | Updated compare-view and leaflet-map components

+- Modified the compare-view.tsx and leaflet-map.jsx files in the auq_frontend/components directory
+- The updates were made to enhance the user interface and improve the overall user experience
+- The compare-view.tsx now has an improved comparison feature and the leaflet-map.jsx has a more interactive map display

+This update is a significant step towards our goal of making the application more user-friendly and interactive.

 ## 📦 Feature | 2025-05-29 | Enhanced Map Visualization

 - Updated various components including filter-panel.tsx, leaflet-map.jsx, map-component.tsx, map-view.tsx, point-features-toggle.tsx, and visualize-view.tsx to improve the map visualization